 - Be able to follow therapists and mental health professionals to learn more about mental health

 Some people may experience the positive effects of social media, while others may find that the internet has a negative impact.
 Part of the reason why may have to do with how social media platforms are used.
 Follow these tips to make sure your experience on social media is healthy:

 - Limit social media use: Establish a specific time when you check social media, then log out of your accounts in between sessions.
 Avoid using social media late at night or first thing in the morning.
 It may be helpful to turn off notifications so you’re not tempted to glance at updates.

 - Don’t rely on the internet for all social interaction: Make time for in-person contact, social events and face-to-face hobbies.

 - Be cautious about who you follow: Make your social media platforms a place that is uplifting for you, and block any trolls or online bullies.
 Consider having a smaller audience so you can nurture genuine interactions.

 Contact Taylor Counseling Group Today

 Are you suffering from social media addiction, depression or anxiety?
 The team at Taylor Counseling Group is here for you.
-Contact us today to schedule an appointment at one of our many convenient locations across Central Texas.
+Schedule an appointment online at one of our many convenient locations across Central Texas.